nicolodiamante/chatty/README.md

 <br>

-All done!
-Once the integration is complete, you can launch the shortcut by tapping it within the app or from the menu bar on your Mac.
-Alternatively, when ready to use the shortcut, simply activate Siri and say "Chatty" followed by your question or prompt.
+All set!
+After completing the integration, you can initiate the shortcut simply by tapping it inside the app or from your Mac's menu bar.
+If desired, you could also activate the shortcut using Siri.
+When ready, just say "Chatty" and follow it up with your question or prompt.
 The shortcut will then generate a response and read it back to you.

 <br><br>